Affiliate links on Android Authority may earn us a commission. Learn more.

 - High-res streaming: Dolby Vision HDR support gives you the possibility of a pristine image if your TV can keep up.

-- The Roku Channel: A huge library of free content to stream if you don’t have a ton of subscriptions.
+- The Roku Channel: A vast library of free content to stream if you don’t have a ton of subscriptions.

 - Clean, reliable interface: Roku’s been at this long enough that the user interface is really top-notch.